maxtaco/tamejs/README.md

 ```

 The way to read this is: "wait in the `twait{..}` block until all
-events made by `mkevent` have been fired."
-In this case, there is only
+events made by `mkevent` have fired."
+In this case, there is only one
-one event, so after that's fired (in 100ms), control continues past
+event, so after it's fired (in 100ms), control continues past the
-the `twait` block, onto the log line, and back to the next iteration of the
+`twait` block, onto the log line, and back to the next iteration of
-loop.
-The code looks and feels like threaded code, but is still in
+the loop.
+The code looks and feels like threaded code, but is still
-the asynchronous idiom (if you look at the rewritten code output by the
+in the asynchronous idiom (if you look at the rewritten code output by
-*tamejs* compiler).
+the *tamejs* compiler).

 This next example does the same, while showcasing power of the
 `twait{..}` language addition.
 In the example below, the two timers